top of page

 Our Concierge Service

-We know certifying for a medical card online can be confusing and stressful.
-Let us do the work for you!
+We know certifying for medical marijuanas card VT online can be confusing and stressful.
 We’ve helped hundreds of patients with their applications to the state after their doctor’s appointments.
+We are available to answer your questions 24/7 via our website chat box.

 Image by Beatriz Pérez Moya